homeland-market/reviews/README.md

 # Homeland Market: Ratings & Reviews
-An ecommerce ratings and reviews module to dispay, filter, sort, and search customer product feedback.
+An ecommerce ratings and reviews module that features filtering, sorting, searching, voting, and a handy customer photo carousel!

 ## Table of Contents